James T. Hill Jr.

 James T. Hill Jr. was a lawyer with the United States Department of the Navy and the United States Department of the Air Force.

+Career

 Hill joined the Department of the Navy's Office of General Counsel (DON-OGC) in 1944.
-From August 24, 1946 until May 15, 1947, he was General Counsel of the Navy.
+From August 24, 1946, until May 15, 1947, he was General Counsel of the Navy.

-In 1950, President of the United States Harry Truman named Hill General Counsel of the Air Force.
-He held this position until 1952, when he was promoted and became an Assistant Secretary of the Air Force, a post he held until 1953.
+On July 31, 1950, Hill began working as the General Counsel of the Air Force.
+He held this position until 1952, when he was promoted and became Assistant Secretary of the Air Force.